Ottoman–Wahhabi war: British Intervention

-Following the fall of Emirate of Dirʿiyya, the British empire launched their Persian Gulf campaign of 1819.
+Following the fall of the first Saudi state, the British empire launched their Persian Gulf campaign of 1819.
 A formidable force consisting of 2,800 British soldiers and 3 warships fought the Qasimi tribesmen allied to Dir'iyya.
 Their city Ras al Khaimah was demolished in 1819.
 The General Maritime treaty was concluded in 1820 with the local chieftains, which would eventually transform them into a protectorate of Trucial States; heralding a century of British supremacy in the Gulf.